Step outside the classroom and learn to practice law from experienced attorneys.

 - Students indicate interest in small firm practice and rank available firms in order of preference.

-- Firms review accepted students' applications, conduct interviews, and rank students in order of preference.
+- After students have accepted their offers, firms review accepted students' applications, conduct interviews, and rank students in order of preference.

 - The Director matches students to firms based on mutual preferences.